 Too much or too little intake of dietary choline can lead to severe symptoms, diseases, and conditions, so what’s the right amount?

 Luckily the National Institutes of Health have outlined adequate intakes (AI) guidelines for choline based upon age and gender.
 Female adults over the age of 19 are recommended to consume 425 milligrams per day, while males over the age of 19 are recommended to consume 550 milligrams per day.
-The dosage drastically changes as you get younger.
+The dosage drastically changes as you get older.
 For instance, a male or female between the ages of 9 and 13 are recommended only 375 milligrams per day, while an infant between 7 and 12 months should only be consuming around 150 milligrams per day.

 Health Benefits of Choline